-Applications are reviewed and applicants will be notified of decisions via email before the end of May 2017.
-You can then turn your attention to the bar exam until the start of your Fellowship in August.
-Once your Fellowship begins, so too does the bi-weekly counseling requirement.
+Applications are reviewed and applicants will be notified of decisions via email as soon as possible.
+Once your Fellowship begins, so too does the counseling requirement.

-To be eligible for payment, fellows must stay in regular contact with the CDO, including attending the required bi-weekly counseling sessions.
-Fellows will be paid in two lump sum payments, the first in October and the second in December.
+To be eligible for payment, fellows must stay in regular contact with the CDO, including attending the required counseling sessions.
+Payment is expected to be disbursed by October 2023.

 Please note that if you cannot complete your obligation, you must return the funding to the Law Center.
 Please keep in contact with the Career Development Office and notify your counselor of any concerns, employment offers, and other life-changing events which may impact your fellowship.

 Houston, TX 77204-6060